Jardynq/LegoIsleN64/README.md

 1. Install cmake, ninja-build, mingw-w64
 2. Run the `configure` vscode task, or run the following in project root: `cmake . -G "Ninja" -B build -DCMAKE_BUILD_TYPE=Debug`
 3. Run the `build` vscode task, or run the following in project root: `ninja -C build`
-4. Built binaries will be found in the `game` directory
+4. Built binaries will be found in the `legobin` directory

 # How to run (Only works on Windows)
 1. Have a legitemate install of Lego Island on you computer
-2. Copy the file `d3drm.dll` and the folder `LEGO` from your Lego Island installation into the `game` directory
+2. Copy the file `d3drm.dll` and the folder `LEGO` from your Lego Island installation into the `legobin` directory
-3. Run `game/config.exe` to generate settings to `registry.txt`
+3. Run `legobin/config.exe` to generate settings to `registry.txt`
-4. Run `game/isle.exe` to start.
+4. Run `legobin/isle.exe` to start.

 # LEGO Island Decompilation